top of page

 At the beginning of January 2023, a small wording change to pensions legislation resulted in a significant opportunity for company directors and business owners to fund larger pension pots than before.

-(PRSA) for an employee, is no longer taxable as a Benefit-In-Kind (BIK) for that employee.
+Since January 2023, an employer contribution to a Personal Retirement Savings Account (PRSA) for an employee, is no longer taxable as a Benefit-In-Kind (BIK) for that employee.

 In essence, this change now allows an employer to contribute to a PRSA with no upper limit on employer contributions.
 In fact, the only limit is the lifetime Pension Fund limit which is currently €2,000,000.